 Usage of Tightening program (Pset) selection

-Power Focus 6000, ICB and ITB
+Power Focus 6000 and IxB

-In order to be able to select tightening programs in Power Focus 6000, ICB and ITB the Virtual Station needs to use a Source Tightening as task.
+In order to be able to select tightening programs in Power Focus 6000 and IxB the Virtual Station needs to use a Source Tightening as task.

-If using MID 0010 - 0011 with no task or any other task but Source Tightening, the Power Focus 6000, ICB or ITB will send a list back containing indexes of all tightening programs from Tightening menu.
+If using MID 0010 - 0011 with no task or any other task but Source Tightening, the Power Focus 6000 and IxB will send a list back containing indexes of all tightening programs from Tightening menu.

-If a Source Tightening is not selected, the Power Focus 6000, ICB or ITB will not be able to use MID 0018 and will instead respond with error MID 0004, status 03 – Parameter set cannot be set.
+If a Source Tightening is not selected, the Power Focus 6000 and IxB will not be able to use MID 0018 and will instead respond with error MID 0004, status 03 – Parameter set cannot be set.

 When a Source Tightening is used the Tightening program list that will be sent by MID 0011 will consist of the list that is configured in the selected Source Tightening task.
 The ID/index in the message will be the same as the configured “Identifier number” in the Source Tightening.
 That will say, it will NOT be the Tightening program index found in the Tightening menu.